 - You are more likely to survive a heart attack if hugging your dog is a habit!
 Studies have shown improved survival rates following heart attacks in dog owners compared to non-owners.
-Simply having a dog living with you, and the occasional hug, may save your life.
+Simply having a dog living with you, and the occasional hug may save your life.

-- Dogs are people healers, so hug one just to say, “Thank You!” – companion dogs are used successfully in “animal assisted therapy” programs in hospitals, both to treat specific medical conditions and to improve patient outcome.
-The treatment is so successful that its practically standard practice to have a program at most hospitals.
+- Dogs are people healers, so hug one just to say, “Thank You!” – companion dogs are used successfully in “animal-assisted therapy” programs in hospitals, both to treat specific medical conditions and to improve patient outcome.
+The treatment is so successful that it’s practically standard practice to have a program at most hospitals.

 - Hugging a dog isn’t just a physical benefit, we benefit emotionally from the interaction.
 It is clear that the human-animal bond has an important psychological effect on humans (and probably the dog).
 There have been multiple documented cases of people suffering from depression being helped significantly by their bond with their dog.
-This bond seems to be especially important in cases of PTSD or a mutually experienced trauma as those cases seen in war veterans and their dog.
+This bond seems to be especially important in cases of PTSD or mutually experienced trauma as those cases seen in war veterans and their dogs.

 - Hug a dog because they make us better humans!
 Dogs have been shown to increase physical activity and social contact, which may also influence human health.
-In fact, one of the earliest documented studies associated with this phenomenon looked at the increased social interactions and well being of dog keepers in their communities.
+In fact, one of the earliest documented studies associated with this phenomenon looked at the increased social interactions and well-being of dog keepers in their communities.

 - Hug a dog because they would most certainly hug you back if they could!!
 A recent study showed that dogs and humans both release endorphins when experiencing close physical contact such as a hug.
 Endorphins are the ‘feel good’ chemical that people release when they hug each other.
 Chances are these chemicals are behind the many health benefits that hugging a dog can promote.
 Well, everyone likes to feel good, so it’s very likely that if a dog had opposable thumbs, it would hug you!